Alice S. Huang: Administration

+Advice for Women in Science

 In June 2015, Huang wrote an advice article for the Science Careers website.

 A female postdoctoral scholar asked what she should do in response to her advisor looking down her shirt.
 Huang, who was married to her own postdoctoral advisor, replied, "I suggest you put up with it, with good humor if you can."
 Following strong reaction on social media, the article was removed within hours of being posted.

 After the article was removed, Science Careers tweeted, "We apologize for printing it.
 It does not reflect our values or standards".
 A fuller apology claimed the article had not "undergone proper editorial review prior to posting."
 In an interview, Huang stood by her advice, saying, "What I try to do is give advice from experience, and to give the advice that would serve the writer well into the long-term future.
 I’m taking their best interests to heart rather than being in one camp or another camp or trying to push my own political agendas."
 She said she hoped to write a follow-up column with other people’s suggestions for dealing with the situation.